 For example, can you cut streaming service subscriptions?
 Or, maybe it’s time to consider a better mobile plan that reflects your current usage?

 If you’re wondering what to do when you lose your job, we're here to help guide you through this confusing chapter and ease the stress that comes during this period of uncertainty.
-Many redundancies include a payout.
-Think about how you can make the best of that money by talking with us.
+We can talk to you about options to help make the most out of any redundancy payouts.

 Top habits to form after a job loss